junxit/us-congress-bills-110/bill.md

 > To protect Indian arts and crafts through the improvement of applicable criminal proceedings, and for other purposes.

 ## § 1.
-Short title
+7

-This Act may be cited as the “Indian Arts and Crafts Amendments Act of 2007”.
+This Act may be cited as the “Indian Arts and Crafts Amendments Act of 20078”.

 ## § 2.
 Indian arts and crafts